tne-lab/py-behav-box-v2/docs/guis.md

     class BarPressElement(tg: GUI, x: int, y: int, w: int, h: int, comp: BinaryInput = None, SF: float = None)

+Element for representing a lever or bar in an operant chamber.

+*Inputs:*

+`w` the width of the Element

+`h` the height of the Element

+`comp` the BinaryInput associated with this Element

 #### ButtonElement

     class ButtonElement(tg: GUI, x: int, y: int, w: int, h: int, text: str, f_size: int = 12, SF: float = None)

+Element representing a text-button in the GUI for adding user interaction/controls.

+*Inputs:*

+`w` the width of the Element

+`h` the height of the Element

+`text` the text in the button

+`f_size` the font size of the button's text

+*Properties:*

+`mouse_down` function that will be called when the button is pressed

+`mouse_up` function that will be called when the button is released

 #### CircleLightElement

     class CircleLightElement(tg: GUI, x: int, y: int, radius: int, on_color: tuple[int, int, int] = Colors.lightgray, background_color: tuple[int, int, int] = Colors.darkgray, comp: Toggle = None, SF: float = None)

+Element representing a circle-shaped light.

+*Inputs:*

+`radius` the radius of the Element

+`on_color` RGB triplet representing an active light

+`background_color` RGB triplet representing an inactive light

+`comp` the Toggle component associated with this light

 #### FanElement

     class FanElement(tg: GUI, x: int, y: int, radius: int, comp: Toggle = None)

+Element representing a fan.

+*Inputs:*

+`radius` the radius of the Element

+`comp` the Toggle component associated with this fan

 #### FoodLightElement

     class FoodLightElement(tg: GUI, x: int, y: int, w: int, h: int, on_color: tuple[int, int, int] = Colors.lightgray, comp: Toggle = None, line_color: tuple[int, int, int] = Colors.black, SF: float = None)

+Element representing a light typically associated with a food trough.

+*Inputs:*

+`w` width of the Element

+`h` height of the Element

+`on_color` RGB triplet representing an active light

+`background_color` RGB triplet representing an inactive light

+`comp` the Toggle component associated with this light

+`line_color` RGB triplet representing the color of the lines in the Element

 #### IndicatorElement

     class IndicatorElement(tg: GUI, x: int, y: int, radius: int, on_color: tuple[int, int, int] = Colors.green, off_color: tuple[int, int, int] = Colors.red)

+Element representing a visual indicator in the GUI.

+*Inputs:*

+`radius` the radius of the Element

+`on_color` RGB triplet representing an active state

+`off_color` RGB triplet representing an inactive state

+*Properties:*

+`on` set to True/False to change state of indicator

 #### InfoBoxElement

     class InfoBoxElement(tg: GUI, x: int, y: int, w: int, h: int, label: str, label_pos: str, text: list[str], f_size: int = 14, SF: float = None)

+Element representing a textbox in the GUI.

+*Inputs:*

+`w` the width of the Element

+`h` the height of the Element

+`label` text label for the box

+`label_pos` position of the label relative to the box ('TOP','LEFT','RIGHT', or 'BOTTOM')

+`text` the text in the box, one element in the list per line in the box

+`f_size` the font size of the button's text

+*Methods:*

+`set_text(new_text: Union[str, List]) -> None` update the text shown in the box

 #### LabelElement

     class LabelElement(tg: GUI, x: int, y: int, w: int, h: int, text: str, f_size: int = 20, SF: float = None)

+Element representing a label in the GUI.

+*Inputs:*

+`w` the width of the Element

+`h` the height of the Element

+`text` the text for the label

+`f_size` the font size of the button's text

 #### NosePokeElement

     class NosePokeElement(tg: GUI, x: int, y: int, radius: int, comp: BinaryInput = None, SF: float = None)

+Element for representing a nosepoke in the operant chamber.

+*Inputs:*

+`radius` the radius of the Element

+`comp` the BinaryInput associated with this Element

 #### ShockElement

     class ShockElement(tg: GUI, x: int, y: int, radius: int, color: tuple[int, int, int] = (255, 255, 0), comp: Toggle = None)

+Element representing a shocker.

+*Inputs:*

+`radius` the radius of the Element

+`color` RGB triplet representing the color of the bolt

+`comp` the Toggle component associated with this shocker

 #### SoundElement

     class SoundElement(tg: GUI, x: int, y: int, radius: int, comp: Toggle = None)

+Element representing a speaker.

+*Inputs:*

+`radius` the radius of the Element

+`comp` the Toggle component associated with this speaker

 ### Helper functions